egramsdoescode/egramsdoescode/README.md

 ### 👨‍💻 About Me

   🧠 Currently diving deep into **Golang**, building **REST APIs**, and mastering **DSA**
   💬 Love talking about systems design, open source, and software architecture
-  🎸 I play a ton of instruments—ask me about my favorite!
   📬 Reach me at: **ethangrams1997@gmail.com**

 </div>